mmaruthurssd/medical-patient-data/WORKSPACE_ARCHITECTURE.md

                    └──────────→ ALL FUTURE WORK (continuous improvement)
 ```

+## Workflow Playbook: Operational Procedures

+**Role:** Institutional knowledge base for "how we do things"
+**Location:** `/WORKFLOW_PLAYBOOK.md`

+The Workflow Playbook complements the strategic functions above by documenting **established operational patterns** for recurring tasks:

+**What it contains:**
+- Available credentials and access (service account, automation account)
+- Established workflow patterns (create Google Sheet, send email, etc.)
+- Standard processes with code examples
+- Shared Drive IDs and resource locations
+- Common variations and edge cases

+**How it grows:**
+1. **First time:** We work through a task together → Figure out best approach
+2. **Document:** Add the pattern to playbook with real code example
+3. **Next time:** Reference playbook → Follow established pattern → Faster execution
+4. **Evolve:** Discover better approach → Update playbook → Future work uses improvement

+**Integration with feedback loop:**
+- Smart File Organizer → Organizes workflow scripts
+- Autonomous Framework → Classifies workflow improvements
+- workspace-brain → Logs workflow execution patterns
+- **Workflow Playbook → Documents proven patterns for reuse**

+**Key difference:** Strategic functions handle "what to do" and "how to improve."
+Workflow Playbook handles "how we typically do this specific task."

+**Example workflows:**
+- Create a new Google Sheet (established 2025-01-13)
+- Update existing Google Sheet (to be established)
+- Send email with approval workflow (to be established)
+- Deploy Apps Script to production sheet (to be established)

+**See:** `/WORKFLOW_PLAYBOOK.md` for complete documentation

+---

 ## Dual Environment Pattern: Staging → Production

 **Why:** Separate experimentation from production stability